The Places You Have Come to Fear the Most: Style

-Reception
+Reception and legacy

 The Places You Have Come to Fear the Most sold 2,500 copies in its first week, over 40,000 copies by August, and 65,000 by the end of the year.
 By mid-2002, it surpassed the 200,000 mark, and was close to the 400,000 mark by early 2003.
 As of August 2003, sales stood at 426,000 copies.
 The album has been certified Gold by the RIAA, meaning it sold over 500,000 copies in the United States.

 The album, according to Rock Sound, gave Dashboard Confessional "a ton of worldwide exposure."
 This resulted in Carrabba becoming "the poster boy for the emo resurgence of the early 2000s" and the album "defin[ing] an entire movement."
 Rock Sound later ranked it at number 38 on the list of best albums in their lifetime.
 Journalists Leslie Simon and Trevor Kelley included the album in their list of the most essential emo releases in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Alternative Press ranked "Screaming Infidelities" at number seven on their list of the best 100 singles from the 2000s.

+Andrew Sacher of BrooklynVegan observed the album's influence in the work of Julien Baker and Phoebe Bridgers, saying: "Places helped introduce emo to tons of people who had never heard of it, and you can still feel its lasting impact today."